etan18/Obsidian-Notes/Computer Science/databases.md

 ### online analytical processing
 OLAP systems must aggregate data from a variety of sources so that it can be analyzed for reporting (e.g. business intelligence) or forecasting purposes.
 Because these are such common use cases, we have special databases called **data warehouses** which are optimized for analytics.

+# apache spark

+>[!tip]- MapReduce
+>MapReduce is a programming model developed by Google to process large datasets distributed across many devices.
+MapReduce "democratized" Big Data by allowing large datasets to be distributed across many small commodity servers as opposed to highly-specialized hardware.
+>
+>The framework consists of two phases:
+>1.
+Map
+>   2. Reduce
+>
+>One thing to note is that every step writes intermediate results to disk, making MapReduce slow for large iterative workloads like machine learning.